Blogpost · March 19, 2026

 Introduction

-• Generating API requests from natural language commands.
+• Generate an API call from a natural language command.

 Why Structured Outputs Are Hard

 When you ask a language model to produce JSON, it generates text token by token.
-It does not have an internal representation of JSON structure.
-It is predicting the next token based on probability distributions.
+It does not have an internal JSON parser checking its work — it is predicting the next most probable token based on everything before it.

 • Syntax errors: Missing commas, unmatched brackets, trailing commas where not allowed.